LucasVChaves/dot/README.md

-# My NVIM config files
+# My dotfiles

+For the dotfiles management I use [GNU Stow](https://www.gnu.org/software/stow/).

+## Neovim
-I use NVIM with NvChad, TreeSitter and Mason
+I use NVIM with NvChad, TreeSitter and Mason.
+The configuration is in `.config/nvim` folder.

+## Zsh
+I use Zsh with OhMyZsh.
+The configuration is in `.zshrc` file.